Volume III Issue I (January, 2022 to April, 2022)

 Articles

-Have you Ever-Given thought to Maritime Arbitrations? by Ashwin Shanker
+Have You Ever-Given Thought to Maritime Arbitrations? by Ashwin Shanker

-Introduction Of Counterclaim or Set-Off in Proceedings for the Enforcement of an Arbitral Award under the New York Convention, 1958 by Mohit Pandey
+Introduction of Counterclaim or Set-Off In Proceedings for the Enforcement of an Arbitral Award Under the New York Convention,1958 by Mohit Pandey

-Determining the Scope of S. 34(4) of Arbitration and Conciliation Act, 1996: A Critical Analysis by Rishabh Shukla and Srishty Anand
+Determining the Scope of S. 34(4) of Arbitration and Conciliation Act,1996: A Critical Analysis by Rishabh Shukla And Srishty Anand

-Scope for Forced Joinder of Third Parties in International Arbitration without Resorting to the Group of Companies Doctrine by A. Rangarajan
+Scope for Forced Joinder of Third Parties in International Arbitration Without Resorting to the Group of Companies Doctrine by A. Rangarajan

 Investor-State Dispute Settlement: A New Forefront for the Fight Against Climate-Change by Haritima Kavia and Harshit Upadhyay

-So far, this conflict has been dealt with very underdeveloped jurisprudence, as the private investors and States in the ISDS regime struggle to find middle ground.
-However, with worsening climate-change effects, the problem will only exacerbate in the future and hence, a thorough understanding of the cases decided so far is critical to suggest long-term environmental policy design.
-Thus, the authors aim to look at the possible market shifts heralded in recent cases and suggest consistent and long-term policy instruments that can enable environmental conservation, while fostering foreign investment.
+The authors aim to look at the possible market shifts heralded in recent cases and suggest consistent and long-term policy instruments that can enable environmental conservation, while fostering foreign investment.
 The article also explores the Indian Investment Treaty regime and the ISDS claims brought against India pertaining to climate change.

 Compilation